Pasos Peace Museum and the International Institute on Peace Education invite you to our annual CSW symposium at Fordham Law School

 - Declaration on the Rights of Indigenous Peoples

 Registration for this year’s event is $20.
-Your registration fee covers lunch and the post-event book launch and reception.
+Registration fee covers lunch and the post-event book celebration and reception.

 A two-step registration is required.